Vinyl car wrap is a great and easy way to quickly change the appearance of your car.

 Car wrap is only applied to paint in nearly perfect condition.
 That means that no deep scratches, dents, paint chips, or rust should be visible.

 This ensures that the wrap adheres to the surface properly and lasts the longest possible time.

-Removing car wrap is also something you should not forget about.
+Removing the wrap is also something you should not forget about.
 It will not influence the price of wrapping the car in the first place, but it still is another cost factor that should not be neglected.

 How much does it cost, you ask?
 Check out my article about it here!

-If your car’s paint is in a bad condition it needs to be corrected.
+If your car’s original paint is in a bad condition it needs to be corrected.
 This takes a lot of time and is quite expensive.

 If your car’s paint is in a good condition though, this step can be skipped and will not add to the final cost.

 As a general rule, the more experienced a wrapper is, the more expensive it is to wrap a car.